 The Company's earnings are highly reliant on government funding and reimbursement programs, and the effective management of staffing and other costs of operations, which are strictly monitored by government regulatory authorities.
 Given that the Company operates in a labour-intensive industry, where labour costs account for a significant portion of the Company's operating costs (approximately 88% in 2024), government funding constraints, or funding enhancements that are not commensurate with increased costs, could have a significant adverse effect on the Company's results from operations and cash flows (see pay equity related litigation under "Other Contractual Obligations and Contingencies - Legal Proceedings and Regulatory Action").
-The Company is unable to predict the extent to which governments will adopt changes in their funding and regulatory programs and the impact of such changes on the Company's business, results of operations and financial condition.
+The Company is unable to predict the extent to which governments will adopt changes and financial condition.
 Also, the Company cannot predict the impact, if any, that any new legislation, will have on the Company's business, results of operations and financial condition.